We offer comprehensive and personalized care to patients with clotting disorders such as hemophilia and other conditions

 Our rare disease program targets conditions such as:

 - hypokalemic periodic paralysis

-We work with your doctor on your treatment plan, and with your insurance coverage provider in order to verify your coverage benefits and to coordinate prior authorizations.
-We also collaborate with pharmaceutical companies on their latest research and patient assistance programs that provide financial aid for patients who qualify.
+We work with your physician on your treatment plan and with your payers to verify your insurance coverage benefits and process pre-authorizations.
+We also work with pharmaceutical companies on their latest research and financial assistance programs for eligible patients.

 It may be complex, but that’s why we’re here.
 We want to make the process easier for you, so you can focus on your health and well-being.

 Centers of Excellence